Which? Don't Buy washing-up liquids

 In contrast, Best Buy washing-up liquids help you blitz through piles of greasy grimy plates with ease.

-The lowest-scoring washing-up liquid we tested cleaned just 800 plates per 100ml of liquid.
-The best products can clean more than two-and-a-half times that number.
+The lowest-scoring washing-up liquid we tested cleaned just 625 plates per 100ml of liquid.
+The best products can clean twice that number.

 Log in or sign up for a £1 trial to unlock our full list of Don't Buy products on this page.